Updated: Aug 29

 The lives of most people weren’t filled with adventure, but with small moments of joy or sadness, like the lives of most of us now.
 This doesn’t make their lives less interesting.
 The lives of women revolved around child-bearing and the raising of children.
 Women often died during pregnancy or labor.
 We are the result of those lives.
 Who were these women of the past?
 How do their lives compare to ours?
 Were they satisfied with motherhood alone?
 What can we, as their descendants learn from their lives?

 (the story continues below the picture)

 A great mystery

 Not much is recorded about common women in the past centuries.
 Daily lives are forgotten, as they are so normal, so common, so unimportant.
 But what we find normal changes constantly and if we don’t pay attention to it, don’t record it, it will get lost in time.
-For each of us our lives is of utmost importance, as boring as it might be in the context of big events.
+For each of us our lives are of utmost importance, as boring as they might seem in the context of big events.
 So very little is left of the thoughts and feelings of common women in the past, that we are still surprised by women’s feelings in the present.
 Women’s behavior is often still described, albeit jokingly, as ‘a great mystery’.
 Through my portraits and the snippets of information I could find about my forgotten foremothers, I try to reconstruct and record their lives.
 Even if it is only one interpretation.